CrowsOfWar/AvatarMod-Docs/git-conventions.rst

 - a5.0 (for the version branch for alpha 5.0)
 - config-balancing (branch for adjusting default configuration values)
 - fix-water-arc-crash (branch for crash hotfix; branches don't need to explain things in detail)

+Some smaller branches (like hotfixes or features) will realistically only be used by one person.
+In these branches, it is more acceptable to rebase or otherwise force push as nobody else cares.
+To denote one of these "personal" branches, use syntax :code:`username/branch-name`.
+For :code:`username`, type in your username (but it can be abbreviated if necessary); and for :code:`branch-name`, use standard branch naming conventions as described above.